Steep Hill

 Steep Hill is a street in the historic city of Lincoln, Lincolnshire, England.
 At the top of the hill is the entrance to Lincoln Cathedral and at the bottom is Well Lane.
-The Hill consists of independent shops, tea rooms and pubs, and is popular with tourists.
+The Hill consists of independent shops, tea rooms and public houses.

 Its name arises from the gradient of the hill, which is difficult to ascend and descend.
 The hill has a one-in-seven (14%) gradient.